Software Is Revolutionizing the Way Patients Pay for Health Services

 Other software-driven changes are taking place on the consumer side of caregiving transactions.
 Patients who want care often find that hospitals, clinics, doctors, dentists, specialists and other providers are far less transparent than they’d ideally prefer.
 For instance, it’s common to be surprised by the size of an emergency room bill.
 This state of affairs may prevent many people from seeking attention in a timely fashion and lead to worsening symptoms that cost more to treat.

-Readily accessible tools like mobile apps are changing the way this works.
-By connecting patients with caregivers like Singlecare who provide modern diagnostic services via remote consultations and making it easier to understand the costs of individual procedures beforehand, apps and other technology have the potential to take much of the guesswork out of seeking and paying for healthcare.
+Readily accessible tools like mobileapps are changing the way this works.
+By connecting patients with prescription information and savings, programs like Singlecare make it easier to understand the costs of individual treatments beforehand.Apps and other technology have the potential to take much of the guesswork out of seeking and paying for medical care.

 What Does the Future Hold?